 CBSE Class 11 Physics Mechanical Properties of Solids MCQs Set B

-Refer to CBSE Class 11 Physics Mechanical Properties of Solids MCQs Set B provided below available for download in Pdf.
-The MCQ Questions for Class 11 Physics with answers are aligned as per the latest syllabus and exam pattern suggested by CBSE, NCERT and KVS.
-Chapter 9 Mechanical Properties of Solids Class 11 MCQ are an important part of exams for Class 11 Physics and if practiced properly can help you to improve your understanding and get higher marks.
+Practice CBSE Class 11 Physics Mechanical Properties of Solids MCQs Set B provided below.
+The MCQ Questions for Class 11 Chapter 8 Mechanical Properties of Solids Physics with answers and follow the latest CBSE/ NCERT and KVS patterns.
 Refer to more Chapter-wise MCQs for CBSE Class 11 Physics and also download more latest study material for all subjects

 Question: The approximate depth of an ocean is 2700 m.The compressibility of water is 45.4 × 10–11 Pa–1 and density of water is 103 kg/m3.
 What fractional compression of water will be obtained at the bottom of the ocean?